maxwolf621/Notes/RXJS/RXJS_Operators.md

 Each time it observes one of these inner Observables, the output Observable begins emitting the items emitted by that inner Observable.

 **When a new inner Observable is emitted, `switchMap` stops emitting items from the earlier-emitted inner Observable and begins emitting items from the new one.** It continues to behave like this for subsequent inner Observables.
-- For the case to get the leastest data we can use `switchMap`
+- For the case to get the latest data we can use `switchMap`

 利用`switchMap`簡化前後端巢狀式資料交換
 ```typescript